Table Of Contents

 Cash vs Accrual Accounting: Examples

 Understanding how Cash Accounting differs from Accrual Accounting becomes easier when we look at practical situations.
-Below are two common scenarios that show how Cash vs Accrual Accounting treat the same transaction differently:
+Below are two common scenarios that show how Accrual Accounting and Cash Accounting treat the same transaction differently:

 Example 1: You Send an Invoice